John Russomano

 Killer:

-On February 18th, 1913, John Russomano and his bodyguard, Capalongo, were shot standing in the doorway of Russomano’s home at 329 E109th.
+On February 18th, 1913, Russomano and his bodyguard, Capalongo, were shot standing in the doorway of his home at 329 E109th.
 Capalongo died instantly, Russomano was shot in the arm, breaking the bone.
-Russomano later told police that he had not heard the shots, the police suspected the killers had used silencers to help them escape easily.
+He later told police that he had not heard the shots, the police suspected the killers had used silencers to help them escape easily.
 Although no one was arrested for the killing, it was thought that the shooting was arranged by Amadio Buonomo in revenge for the killing of his friend Prisco.